Colocasia: In the Mediterranean

 In Cyprus, Colocasia has been in use since antiquity.
 Today it is known as kolokasi (Kολοκάσι).
 It is usually cooked with celery and pork or chicken, in a tomato sauce in casserole.
 "Baby" kolokasi is called "poulles": after being fried dry, red wine and coriander seed are added, and then it is served with freshly squeezed lemon.
 Lately, some restaurants have begun serving thin slices of kolokasi deep fried, calling them "kolokasi chips".

 Apart from Cyprus, Colocasia is found in one other Mediterranean island, the Greek island of Ikaria.
 After the island was declared a Blue zone its culinary tradition has acquired some popularity and Colocasia is part of that tradition.
 The plant has been reported to have been a vital source of food during World War II.
 In Ikaria, after it is boiled it is usually eaten as a salad (with raw onions, herbs, olive oil, lemon etc.).

+In Egypt

 In Egypt, the tubercles (or kolkas - arabic: قلقاس) are traditionally cut into cubes and cooked in a green soup with celery, chard, garlic and other herbs.
 Commonly served with white vermicelli rice or eaten with pita bread dipped into the soup.
-Prepared mostly during the winter time for warmth and widely prepared on January 19th in Christian households as part of celebrating Coptic epiphany.
+Prepared mostly during the winter time for warmth and widely prepared on January 19 in Christian households as part of celebrating Coptic epiphany.
 The broth for the soup can be prepared with beef stock and can have some cubes of beef as well.